My friend Kathy has a son with mild to moderate disabilities. Henry is going into third grade this year, and I just got an email from her:

 What can parents of struggling students do during these first few weeks of school?
 Here are a few ideas:

 Want to read more on the topic?
-Check out a new article on our sister site LDOnLine called September Thoughts: Reflections on a New School Year.
+Check out this article called September Thoughts: Reflections on a New School Year.

 My girls are having their first day of school today!
 I’ve got a special snack ready, and am planning for a nice quiet afternoon.
 How do you ease your transition to school?